Hudur: History

 During the Islamist insurgency of the 2000s, the city was seized by Al-Shabaab.
 In March 2014, Ethiopian AMISOM and Somali troops re-captured the town from the militants.
 The offensive was part of an intensified military operation by the allied forces against Al-Shabaab.

-According to Prime Minister Abdiweli Sheikh Ahmed, the government subsequently launched stabilization efforts in the newly liberated areas, which also included Wajid, Rabdhure and Burdhubo.
+According to former Prime Minister Abdiweli Sheikh Ahmed, the government subsequently launched stabilization efforts in the newly liberated areas, which also included Wajid, Rabdhure and Burdhubo.
 The Ministry of Defence was providing ongoing reassurance and security to the local residents, and supplying logistical and security support to deliver relief assistance.
 Additionally, the Ministry of Interior was prepared to support and put into place programs to assist local administration and security.
 A Deputy Minister and several religious scholars were also dispatched to all four towns to coordinate and supervise the federal government's stabilization initiatives.